benweissmann/dbsc-proxy/README.md

 termination, right next to your application (for example, you might run it on each of your application servers, or as a sidecar in a Kubernetes pod).
-So by default, we do not adjust any headers since we assume we're behind a TLS terminaton layer and the headers have already been set to match what the application expects to receive.
+So by default, we do not adjust any headers since we assume we're behind a TLS termination layer and the headers have already been set to match what the application expects to receive.

+Hop-by-hop headers (such as `Connection`, `Keep-Alive`, and other hop-by-hop headers listed in [RFC 9110 Section 7.6.1](https://www.rfc-editor.org/rfc/rfc9110.html#section-7.6.1)) are always removed from the requests and responses as they pass through DBSC Proxy.

 ## Technical Design